 The government has made it that only the rich have a true choice when it comes to vaccination in Australia, even though they are the ones who have the lowest vaccination rates.
 But then this was about making a political point at the expense of loving and well informed low income parents in Australia, not about improving the health of our children.

 But if you thought that this is over you could not be more wrong, that is the thing with committed individuals they never give up.
-The AVN has found a legal team who want to take this to the High Court and have a legal fund already taking sponsors to fund this legal action.
 Please help us to help you and fight coercive and discriminatory vaccination laws in Australia, join the AVN or volunteer your skills, time and energy to help us become a social force who has the power to make change happen!